 Drink plenty of cool fluids.

-Swimming and water aerobics are good exercise options to keep you cool while exercising.
+Swimming and water aerobics are good ways to stay cool while you exercise.
 Also, make sure that there are non-slip floors in the locker room and around the pool.